 - He has published in Historical Geography, Gender, Place and Culture, and Social and Cultural Geography.

-- He is currently working on a number of research projects, for example one that explores questions of race, class and space through an examination of mural art in Philadelphia, and another that considers sexuality, class and space through an analysis of the St. Patrick's Day/Evacuation Day parade in South Boston.
-Other recent research projects include an exploration of Frederick Douglass's abolitionist lecture tour of Ireland in the 1840s, and another that considers whether modern definitions of Irish citizenship are part of a restrictive legacy of colonialism.
+- He is currently working on a number of research projects, for example one that explores sexuality and space, LGBT politics and urban governance, as seen through the shifting character of St. Patrick's Day Parades in New York City and Boston.
+Another explores networked transatlantic abolitionism during the nineteenth century, in particular focusing on the Atlantic ocean and the steamship as crucial, yet often overlooked spaces.
+A further one considers the contemporary spatial politics of remembering slavery at a number of heritage and tourism sites in the American south.
+Recent research projects include an exploration of Frederick Douglass's abolitionist lecture tour of Ireland during the 1840s, and another that considers whether modern definitions of Irish citizenship are part of a restrictive legacy of colonialism.

 - "Erin's Hope, Irish blood and indefeasible allegiance: reconfiguring citizenship and nationalism in an era of increased mobility", Annual Meeting, Association of American Geographers, Tampa, FL, 2014.

 - "'Beyond the limits of the American eagle': Frederick Douglass, Ireland, and the realization of freedom", Annual Meeting, Association of American Geographers, Washington DC, 2010.

 - "'I breath, and lo!
 The chattel becomes a man': the diasporic transformation of Frederick Douglass in the Emerald Isle", Annual Meeting, Association of American Geographers, Boston, MA, 2008.

 - "Countering Exclusion: the 'St. Pats for All' Parade", Annual Meeting, Middle States Division of the Association of American Geographers, Reading, PA.
 2007.